 Much like a furnace that won’t turn on at all, a furnace that isn’t igniting can be caused by a dirty air filter or a tripped circuit breaker.
 So, examining the air filter and assessing your circuit breakers are a good place to start.

 Other likely causes of a furnace not igniting include a faulty igniter or nonfunctional flame sensor.
 Symptoms of these include the furnace continuously making an attempt to ignite without success, no heat production or the furnace is making a burning or gas smell.
-Both of these issues can be easily fixed by HVAC professionals like the team at Three Rivers Heating & Cooling.
+Both of these issues can be easily fixed by HVAC professionals like the team at Three Rivers Heating and Cooling.